engie-group/zabel-elements/docs/installation.md

 openssl rsa -pubout -in zabel_automation_jira.pem -out zabel_automation_jira.pub
 ```

-- In the 'Public key' area, enter the generated public key (you may include the `---BEGIN PUBLIC KEY---` and `---END PUBLIC KEY---` part).
+- In the 'Public key' area, enter the generated public key (you may include the
+  `---BEGIN PUBLIC KEY---` and `---END PUBLIC KEY---` part).
 - Press 'Save' (you may have to scroll down).
 - Press 'Close'

 That's it.

 !!! note
-    If you do not have administrator rights on Confluence (or Jira), please
+    If you do not have administrator rights on the Confluence (or Jira) instance,
-    contact your adminstration team, providing them with a public key (keep the
+    please contact your administration team, providing them with a public key (keep
-    private key private).
+    the private key private).

 ### OAuth Authentication